Gams101/Gams101/README.md

 I am a full stack software engineer that is particulary interested in front-end development

-Check out my new developer portfolio website here: [ghbasallo.netlify.app](https://ghbasallo.netlify.app)
+Check out my developer portfolio website here: [ghbasallo.netlify.app](https://ghbasallo.netlify.app)

 ## 💻 Here are some technologies I have experience with:
 - Typescript